Maintenance Tips For Your Metal Building

 If it doesn't look like it needs to be washed, don't wash it.
 Just check it often.

-If you notice any residue, discoloration, or other signs of dirt, break out your bucket and sponge and get to work.
+If you notice any residue, discoloration, or other signs of dirt, break out your bucket and gentle household cleaning products and get to work.

-There are many industrial cleaners available for buildings, but there are also some homemade options.
+There are many industrial cleaners available for metal building walls, but there are also some homemade options.

-One recipe is one cup of ammonia to five gallons of water.
+One recipe for a cleaning solution is one cup of ammonia to five gallons of water.

 You can use any applicator you want, but large spray washers or a trusty sponge-mop get the job done well.

-After it's washed, rinse your building with a power washer on the low setting or a garden hose with a condenser extension.
+After the entire structure is washed, rinse your building with a power washer on the low setting or a garden hose with a condenser extension.

 If you wash the inside walls, wear a proper air mask to prevent the ammonia in the water from irritating your lungs.